MiMo42/MMTabBarView/README.md

 The workspace contains two projects, the MMTabBarView framework and the Demo application.

 ## Installing
-Add the .framework bundle to your xcode project, and add it to the Linked Frameworks and Libraries (under Target -> Summary).
+Add the .framework bundle to your Xcode project, and add it to the Linked Frameworks and Libraries (under Target -> Summary).
 Next, under Target -> Build Phases, Add a new build phase that copies it to the Frameworks directory of your app.
 (Add Build Phase > Copy Files.
-Destination: Frameworks)
+Destination: Frameworks).<br>
+Do not forget to set <code>LD_RUNPATH_SEARCH_PATHS</code> to <code>@loader_path/../Frameworks</code> in your Xcode project.

 ## Copying
 Some components and lines originally were created by Positive Spin Media.
 The original is BSD licensed.<br>